 This walking tour introduces you to some of Naples’ best kept secrets, including castles dating back to the 13th century, an underground tunnel built by order of Ferdinand II of Bourbon and the most monumental square of the city.
 Leaving the port on foot, your first view of the city takes you back to the 13th century with the Castle Nuovo, a grim and gloomy fortress that served as the residence of the kings of Anjou, Aragon, and the Spanish Viceroys.
 Your walk continues to Piazza Plebiscito, a noble piazza, undoubtedly the most famous square in Naples.
 Enjoy some free time here for shopping or taking in the views.

 You'll walk through the Bourbon Tunnel designed by Ferdinand II of Bourbon and his architect some 150 years ago.
 Here in the underground, discover the aqueduct of Carmignano, a military path of the XIX Century, the bomb shelters used during the Second World War and buried vintage cars and motorbikes.
 As you reach street level again, continue along the seaside and you’ll see Castle of the Egg in Santa Lucia with its spectacular waterfront views.
-Enjoy a classic Margherita pizza at a local pizzeria.
+Enjoy a classic Margherita pizza, before walking back to your ship.